Monthly Archives: June 2018

 The Quivering Pen: Front Porch Books, June 2018

 “Front Porch Books is a monthly tally of new and forthcoming books—mainly advance review copies (aka “uncorrected proofs” and “galleys”)—I’ve received from publishers.
 Cover art and opening lines may change before the book is finally released.
-I should also mention that, in nearly every Read more…
+I should also mention that, in nearly every case, I haven’t had a chance to read these books, but they’re definitely going in the to-be-read pile.”
+The Quivering Pen David Abrams Read more here

 Book Page Review – The Widower’s Notebook